-The mountains required tunneling, a slow, expensive and dangerous process.
+The mountains required tunneling, a slow, expensive, and dangerous process.
 Holes about 3/4 inch (2 cm) diameter were pounded five feet into the rock face by hammer and chisel, a single hole was a day's work for two men.
 The holes were then filled with black powder explosive.
 The workers developed a method, perhaps based on Chinese technique, of placing explosives on the side of cliffs while working from large suspended baskets.
 The baskets were then rapidly pulled to safety after the fuses were lit.
-The Central Pacific built 15 tunnels over the course of the construction, the longest was called the Summit with a length of 1659 feet.
+The Central Pacific built 15 tunnels over the course of the construction, the longest was called the Summit with a length of 1659 feet (about 1/2 km).

 The Union Pacific RailroadThe enabling legislation for the Union Pacific required that no partner was to own more than 10 percent of the company's stock.
-However, the major investor was Thomas Clark Durant, President Lincoln's former employer, who made his money smuggling Confederate cotton.
+However, the major investor was Thomas Clark Durant, President Lincoln's former employer, who made his money smuggling Confederate cotton during the war.
 Durant used proxies to control about half the stock of the railroad.

-The law provided payment by the mile, so Durant saw to it that the railroad built many miles of track rambling around the countryside, mostly on land Durant owned, never venturing further than 40 miles from Omaha.
+The law provided payment by the mile, so the railroad built many miles of track rambling around the countryside, mostly on land Durant owned, never venturing further than 40 miles from Omaha.
 Durant played this game for 2 1/2 years.

 With the end of the Civil War came increased government supervision.
 The Union Pacific began laying track west.
 Construction was handed to another company controlled by Durant, Crédit Mobilier.

-It is supremely ironic that Abraham Lincoln, known for ending Black slavery,
+It is ironic that Abraham Lincoln, known for ending Black slavery in the US,

 was also responsible for the railroad that destroyed much of Native American culture.